For the college's coronavirus updates, please visit www.cpcc.edu/coronavirus.

 This course is designed to provide training that will enable class participants to proficiently measure crash-crime scenes using technologically advanced equipment

-Verbal Defense & Influence
+Verbal Defense and Influence

 This training is designed to prepare professionals for managing “real world” situations that will contain harsh words, racial slurs, and profanity in potentially violent situations.
 Therefore, harsh words and profanity may be shown in videos and used in demonstrations.